 What are the signs and symptoms of coronavirus and COVID-19 infection?

 Human coronaviruses infect the nose, throat and sinuses and cause cold-like symptoms: runny nose, headache, cough, sore throat, and sometimes a low-grade fever.
-The two symptoms that are most common in COVID-19 patients are fever and lower respiratory disease (cough, shortness of breath).
+The two symptoms that are most common in COVID-19 patients are fever, chills, lower respiratory disease (cough, shortness of breath) and loss of taste or smell.
 These symptoms may appear 2-14 days after exposure.
 Learn more about symptoms from the CDC.

 I've been instructed to self-quarantine at home.
 What does that mean?